protojour/migrado/README.md

       - isbn

   authors:
-    # Note, you do not actually need to specify the object schema,
+    # Note, you do not actually need to specify an object schema,
-    # but they can be used in API specs (e.g. OpenAPI) and/or validation,
+    # but they can be used with ArangoDB's built-in validation using the
-    # and may be handled by Migrado in the future.
+    # -v/--validation option

 edge_collections: